QingyuanS/CSCI596-FinalProject/README.md

 Learning how to use MPAS model to process regional precipitation<br />
 **Related to CSCI596**<br />
 - The model envovles MPI programing
-- The model running is based on GPU which is possible to accelerate the program **Goal**<br />
+- The model running is based on GPU which is possible to accelerate the program <br />
+**Goal**<br />
 Can Produce a reasonable regional precipitation field<br />